EOxServer/eoxserver/docs/sphinx/en/rfc/rfc2.rst

 :Author: Stephan Krause
 :Created: 2011-02-20
-:Last Edit: 2011-03-02
+:Last Edit: 2011-03-03
 :Status: IN PREPARATION
 :Discussion: http://www.eoxserver.org/wiki/DiscussionRfc2

-This RFC proposes an extension mechanism that allows to integrate extension modules and plugins dynamically into EOxServer distributions and instances.
+This RFC proposes an extension mechanism that allows to integrate extension modules and plugins dynamically into the EOxServer distribution and instances.

 Introduction
 ------------